clarence-lee-sheng/DetermiNet/README.md

 ### Curation Rationale

 Determiners is an important word class used in referencing and quantification.
 Current visuolinguistic datasets do not sufficiently cover the word class determiners.
+We seek to cover this gap by creating a comprehensive large scale dataset which covers a large range of determiners.

 ### Source Data and Annotations

 All data and annotations were synthetically generated using unity

 ## Considerations for Using the Data

 ### Social Impact of Dataset

 This dataset contains visuolinguistic data for determiners, which is lacking in many present day computer vision datasets.
-It serves as a diagnostic dataset to test the capabilities of grounded language models
+It serves as a diagnostic dataset to test the capabilities of grounded language models on the determiners word class.

 ### Discussion of Biases

-Provide descriptions of specific biases that are likely to be reflected in the data, and state whether any steps were taken to reduce their impact.

-For Wikipedia text, see for example [Dinan et al 2020 on biases in Wikipedia (esp.
-Table 1)](https://arxiv.org/abs/2005.00614), or [Blodgett et al 2020](https://www.aclweb.org/anthology/2020.acl-main.485/) for a more general discussion of the topic.

-If analyses have been run quantifying these biases, please add brief summaries and links to the studies here.
+The generation of the dataset was based on our definitions (refer to Figure 1) in our paper.
+We provide configuration files to adjust parameters to your preferences

 ## Additional Information